 Minyon Falls are the most famous waterfalls near Byron Bay.
-From there, you’ll see the start of the falls that plunge in a gorge more than 100 meters below.
-The first time we visited, there was no water flowing.
+From there, you’ll see the start of the falls that plunge into a gorge more than 100 meters below.
+Unfortunately, the first time we visited, there was no water flowing.
 Still, the view of the beautiful cliffs was worth it.
 But if you want to see a waterfall there, make sure it has rained before.

 It’s quite an effort to reach the bottom of Minyon Falls (4km one-way).
 Be equipped with water and food for a 4-hour hike.
 It’s a beautiful walk that takes you through the forest and along creeks.
-The nice rock pool at the bottom of the falls is perfect for cooling down after walking.
+The lovely rock pool at the bottom of the falls is perfect for cooling down after walking.
 I love the shapes of the rocks at Minyon Falls.
-They’re like pipe organs, and their originality makes it worth the effort to walk down there.
+They’re like pipe organs, and their originality makes it worth walking down there.

-A bit further on the road, at Minyon Grass picnic area, you can reach another lookout to view the falls from a different angle.
+A bit further on the road, you can reach another lookout at the Minyon Grass picnic area to view the falls from a different angle.

 If you don’t have a car, you can join a guided tour to Minyon Falls.
 Click here for more info*

 3. Killen Falls (30 minutes from Byron Bay)

 The 10-meter waterfall is less impressive than the other Byron Bay waterfalls on this list.
 Still, it’s a charming place surrounded by lush nature.
 If you don’t have much time or don’t feel like driving, Killen Falls will be your best option to explore a waterfall near Byron Bay.